esha-sidhu/FutureMakers2022/README.md

 Reflection of Day 7:
 Today we learned about the biases that can be present relating to artificial intelligence, such as personal and environmental biases.
 I had previosuly learned about biases, and have read articles online about biases in artificial intelligence, so this was a nice refresher.

+Reflection of Day 8:
+The main area of focus today was the components of a convolutional neural network, including the four features and some of the operations.
+Tomorrow, we will cover th second part of the lecture, which covers digit classification.